Proper winter car maintenance is essential during the winter season if you want to keep your car in top condition and drive safely.

 -wheel snow chains, if you get in deep snow (this is a must-have in the winter season, obligatory by law in almost all countries)

 -ice scraper and brush – there are cheap and handy combinations of these two that you can buy almost anywhere, if possible also have a mini shovel.

 -flashlight-make sure you buy a more quality one, so it doesn’t let you down in a critical situation

 If the windshield wipers start to smudge or squeak during usage, this is a sure sign that you should replace the windshield wiper blades.
 Worn out wiper blades cause a lack of visibility thus putting you in danger.
 This is a maintenance that is easy to do and relatively cheap but means the world in winter driving.

 • Fuel additives

 Fuel in the tank tends to “thicken” during low temperatures.
-Fuel additives stop this from happening making a winter start and driving more easy (this goes double for diesel fuel and engines) You can buy these additives almost everywhere and the application is simple ( fill up the gas tank with fuel and pour the additive inside).
+Fuel additives stop this from happening to make a winter start and driving easier (this goes double for diesel fuel and engines) You can buy these additives almost everywhere and the application is simple ( fill up the gas tank with fuel and pour the additive inside).

 • Floor mats